kido-yen/rhel8_system_tool/system_backup_restore/README.md

 <tr><td>part_id</td><td>part_type</td><td>fs_uuid</td><td>part_size</td><td>used</td><td>part_code</td><td>part_backup</td></tr>
 <tr><td>1</td><td>vfat</td><td>5FC0-DB81</td><td>600</td><td>6</td><td>EF00</td><td>EF00 p1.tar.xz</td></tr>
 </table>
     The part_size and used are in MegaByte. part_size should be greater than used.
-If the destination disk is smaller than the source one, the part_size can be reduced to fit disk size.
+If the target disk is smaller than the source one, the part_size can be reduced to fit disk size.

 # content of disk_layout for tar-series backup
     1 vfat 5FC0-DB81 600    6 EF00 p1.tar.xz